rackerlabs/docs-developer-blog/_posts/2018-07-20-sharepoint-2013-poularity-trends-feature.md

 Although it is a very useful feature of SharePoint Server, Popularity Trends has the following limitations:

-  - You need MS Excel to generate this usage report.
-If you do not have Excel installed on your machine, you must save the report and then copy it to another device on which MS Excel is installed.
+  - You need Microsoft&reg; Excel to generate this usage report.
+If you do not have Excel installed on your machine, you must save the report and then copy it to another device on which Excel is installed.
   - Two usage reports cannot be opened at the same time because the default report name is *Usage.xlsx*.
-If you try to open a second file, you will get the error message: ‘Sorry, Excel cannot open two workbooks with the same name at the same time’.
+If you try to open a second file, you will get the error message, "Sorry, Excel cannot open two workbooks with the same name at the same time".
   - The feature gives you an option to choose multiple files for your report, but it fetches data from only one file.
   - The feature gives you an option to select a folder, but it doesn’t fetch